Krymancer/CalcSocket/README.md

 Run frist the TCPServer after you can run the TCPClient and pass the arguments

-String contains "numberoperationnumber", no spaces allowed, like this	"xxxx+yyyy"
+String contains "numberoperationnumber", no spaces allowed, like this:
+	"xxxx+yyyy"

 # Usage

+You should run the commands like this changing de operation and number at you like.
+If you run the server in same machine that you run the client the servername is localhost, if not, servername should the IP Adders that machine runs the TCPServer
 	java TCPServer
-	java TCPClient x+y,1+1,2/3 localhost,192.168.0.100
+	java TCPClient x+y servername